Anas-Hilia/pfa_project/README.md

 ## Formations Management

-#### we carried out this project in an internship at CURI - University Center for informatics Resources -,                                The subject : Management of students registered for continuing formations at ibn tofail university.
+#### We carried out this project in an internship at CURI - University Center for informatics Resources -,                                The subject : Management of students registered for continuing formations at ibn tofail university.

 #### Laravel Auth is a Complete Build of Laravel 8 with Email Registration Verification, Social Authentication, User Roles and Permissions, User Profiles, and Admin restricted user management system.
 Built on Bootstrap 4.